makratofil/crc-hawaii-tags/README.md

 ## crawl_single.R
 Script that fits telemetry data from a single tag deployment to a continuous-time correlated random walk model using crawl, and predicts locations at specified time interval.

+## crawl_batch.R
+Script that fits continuous-time correlated random walk model using crawl to several deployments at once (wrapper function, tidy, nested data) and predicts locations at specified time interval.